Janda2304/Fortress-Guardian/README.md

 # Fortress Guardian
-- ### a tower defense game played in a unusual perspective - First Person
+- ### a tower defense game played mainly in a unusual perspective - First Person
+- ### also features a second old school top-down perspective
+- ### Features a fully procedurally generated Waves - you never know what will come
+- ### Features full saving between game sessions with support for teoretically infinite save files
 - ### Created as a school project and a project for me to learn Unity3D from
-- ### Features a fully procedurally generated Waves - you never know what will come
-- ### Features saving with support for multiple save files